 - Cook chicken, spinach and tomato mixture for another 3-4 minutes, until spinach is cooked down.
 Place mixture in a large mixing bowl and set aside.

-- When the spaghetti squash is done, let it cool for a couple minutes and then run a fork through the flesh, one side at a time.
+- When the spaghetti squash is done, let it cool for a couple minutes, then remove the seeds and guts from both sides and discard.
+Run a fork through the flesh, one side at a time.
 Long spaghetti-like strings should appear and easily separate from the squash.
 As the spaghetti flesh is removed, add it to the bowl with the chicken.
 Leave the empty squash shells on the baking sheet for later use.

 - Add pesto and greek yogurt to the squash and chicken mixture.
 Stir until thoroughly mixed.